the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 ## Day-1: brainstorming and dinner

 ### Agenda for the Day-1

+*Time is provided in BST/GMT time zones*

 ```
-14:00-15:00 BST: Arrive at the book dash venue for informal networking
+14:00-15:00: Arrive at the book dash venue for informal networking
-15:00-16:00 BST: Intro to _The Turing Way_ and book dash
+15:00-16:00: Intro to _The Turing Way_ and book dash
-17:00-17:30 BST: Brainstorming in groups
+17:00-17:30: Brainstorming in groups
-17:30-18:00 BST: Report out
+17:30-18:00: Report out
-18:30 BST: Arrive at the dinner venue
+18:30: Arrive at the dinner venue
-19:00 BST: Dinner begins
+19:00: Dinner begins
-20:30-21:00 BST: Lightning talks*
+20:30-21:00: Lightning talks*
-21:00-22:00 BST: Dinner continues with networking
+21:00-22:00: Dinner continues with networking
 ```

 ### Details